-The project has commissioned artists to work with members of the community and third sector organisation in order to produce creative work using health and wellbeing data.
+The project has commissioned artists and creatives to work with members of the community and third sector organisation in order to produce creative work using health and wellbeing data.

 Caroline Beavon is a freelance infographics and data designer/artist based in Brighton.
 She creates bold, bright vector images, animations and interactive tools which help organisations communicate complex ideas.
 With an MA in Online Journalism and 10 years as a broadcast journalist under her belt, as well as 10 years as a freelance designer, Caroline is as happy wrangling information/data into a narrative as she is working on the final visuals.
 She’s worked with Oxfam, Microsoft, The Department of Transport, Medecins Sans Frontiers and Nesta, and her work has appears in the Sunday Mirror, The Lancet and The Guardian datablog.
 Caroline is also developing an analogue art practice in collage, acrylics and watercolour.
 She offers in-house and public training in infographics and data design. @carolinebeavon

 In collaboration with Aristea Fotopoulou and the ART/DATA/HEALTH project, Caroline designed the scrollable data story 104 Days Later: a lockdown data story.
 An online, multimedia scrollable story bringing the numbers about COVID-19 into life with first person testimonies.